rwhitcroft/rwhitcroft.github.io/index.markdown

 <br/>

 # Environment
-- Carbon Black: Aggressive software restriction - prevents execution of unknown executables, including DLLs, VB/JS scripts, and drivers.
+- <b>Carbon Black</b>: Aggressive software restriction - prevents execution of unknown executables, including DLLs, VB/JS scripts, and drivers.
+PowerShell is allowed since it is part of the Windows base system, but see below.
-- Cortex XDR: Advanced endpoint protection.
+- <b>Cortex XDR</b>: Advanced endpoint protection.
 Annoyingly good at detecting and blocking almost every malicious activity.

 # Next Thing
 More stuff.